 This LED system is available at a very affordable price.
 The size of the LED varies from 18 to 60 inches, and it is pretty easy to handle.
 This LED also provides an easy color adjustment feature for your convenience.

 The VIPARSPECTRA is a full spectrum aquarium light with a special design.
 The different colored lights are arranged in a criss-cross style among the white bulbs.
 Even though the design seems random, the company assured their users that this layout is researched and approved by thousands of Reef Central members to maximize the health and growth of aquatic plants and coral reefs in your tanks.

-By having full spectrum of lights, providing many different light waves, this fixture is suitable and healthy for all photosynthetic corals, helping them grow better and maintain a vibrant color.
+By having the full spectrum of lights, providing many different light waves, this fixture is suitable and healthy for all photosynthetic corals, helping them grow better and maintain a vibrant color.

 The light bulbs are grouped into different channels.
 Each can be fully programmed.
 There are built-in timers in each channel, allowing you to program the intensity, and on and off time, for each separate light channel.
 This feature makes this fixture almost completely customizable.

 Different types of fish require different intensities and amounts of light at various times of the day.
 Having this programmable timer function means that you don’t have to rush back from work or wake up at night to adjust the light, and you’ll never forget to dim the lights for your fish.

 Unlike most others, this LED system is completely automated—it can figure out the temperature and the actual stage of the plant’s growth.
 With this information, it can vary the intensities as per requirement and make use of the different colors and wavelengths of light to optimize the growth of the organisms living in your aquarium.